rloufoster/Pewlett_Hackard_Analysis/README.md

 ## Overview of the analysis:

 Pewlett Hackard is a large company with a high percentage of employees approaching retirement age due to the baby boomer generational phenomenon.
 Since many of these employees are in managerial and leadership roles, the impact on the company could be disastrous.
 We must be prepared for the massive employee turnover by realizing it's scale in advance.
-This information will be crucial in creating and implementing systems and programs that will buffer the impact.
-One such program is the proposed mentorship program that will allow some retirement eligible employees to remain with the company as part-time mentors.
+This information will become crucial in building systems and initiatives that will buffer the impact.
+One such initiative is the proposed mentorship program that will allow some retirement eligible employees to remain with the company as part-time mentors.
 The purpose of this Human Resources analysis is to determine how many employees are approaching retirement eligibility, what positions do they hold, and which employees will be eligible for the mentorship program.

 ### Method